apache/trafficserver/doc/appendices/faq.en.rst

 In Squid- and Netscape-format log files, what do the cache result codes mean?
 -----------------------------------------------------------------------------

-This is described in detail in the :ref:`admin-logging-format-squid` documentation.
+This is described in detail in the :ref:`admin-logging-cache-results` documentation.

 What is recorded by the ``cqtx`` field in a custom log file?
 ------------------------------------------------------------